Hundreds support City centre event which crowned Peterborough's Strongest

 "I would like to congratulate everyone who took part for their hard work and dedication in undertaking the training to be part of the event.

-"They and everyone who came out to watch make it a really good atmosphere and vibe in Cathedral Sqaure.
+"They and everyone who came out to watch made it a really good atmosphere and vibe in Cathedral Square.

 “As the Business Improvement District, we really want to increase footfall into the city centre and hosting events like this is a really important way to do just that.